We know giving a bride’s speech is rather awesome because we did it. In fact, that’s what kick-started Speechy.

 It’s not often you get the chance to tell your friends, family or even your partner how much you love them.
 Certainly not when you’re sober.
 And generally not in any thought-through or considered way.

 I probably spent a few weeks thinking about it and a couple of days writing it.
 Not much really in the scale of wedding planning.
 Still, for me, the speeches became the epicentre of the day.

 The theme of my speech played with the idea my new husband was a bit of a wannabe hippy (you know, the middle class sort who still shops in Waitrose).
 I set up the notion that by marrying him I was essentially joining a commune and all the guests were invited too!

-Yes, I admit I felt a bit like a rock star delivering my speech (let’s face it, brides still get kudos just for standing up!) but it really wasn’t about showing off.
+Yes, I admit I felt a bit like a rock star delivering my speech (let’s face it, brides get kudos just for standing up!) but it really wasn’t about showing off.
 Quite the opposite.
 It was about paying my own tribute to the people around me, and most of all, admitting what a blooming great specimen of a bloke I’d married.

-It would have felt wrong to me to sit back and let my bloke give a speech saying how awesome I was without me doing the equivalent for him.
+It would have felt wrong to me to sit back and let my bloke give a speech saying how wonderful I was without me doing the equivalent for him.
 And the truth was, he LOVED it.
-Not so much the compliments (he’s naturally quite big headed, so believe me, he didn’t actually need them!) but he loved seeing me stand up and make everyone laugh.
+Not so much the compliments (he’s naturally quite big headed, so he didn’t actually need them!) but he loved seeing me stand up and make everyone laugh.
 Turns out he likes a ballsy bride.

 On the day, my mum also gave a short speech (my dad had passed away a few years previously) and my new sister-in-law gave the best, rather ‘edgy’, speech of the evening (don’t think the grans got the penis reference luckily).
 Still, my groom didn’t feel too bad about the girls stealing the show.
-I kindly let him announce I was three months pregnant in his speech which was a surprise to most of the guests.
-And yes, the bump was a girl so it really was #grlpwr at it’s best I guess.
+I let him announce I was three months pregnant in his speech which was a surprise to most of the guests.
+And yes, the bump was a girl so it really was #girlpower at it’s best I guess.